nazar/charbit/source/about/index.md

 **Harpua Inc – 1 year freelance**

-Lead developer and architect in developing PhilterIt Rails based application, with NodeJS based service architecture and an additional Chrome Browser extension.
+Lead developer and architect in developing PhilterIt, a Rails based application, with NodeJS based service architecture and an additional Chrome browser extension.

 **Diddo – 6 months freelance**